Sweeping plan

 Reading time

-"Sweep designs" also known as clearing designs, generally refer to experimental design methods used to explore the effects of different variables on a response.
-These designs are particularly useful for obtaining an overview of the behavior of a system or process.
+A sweeping plan also known as clearing designs, generally refers to experimental design methods used to explore the effects of different variables on a response.
+These designs are particularly useful for gaining an overview of the behavior of a system or process.
 The initial aim of these experimental designs is to evaluate the effects of several factors X on a response Y, and they are particularly useful in the case of a large number of factors X.

-Ellistat offers scan plans for factors that can have between 2 and 3 levels, such as :
+Ellistat Data Analysis offers scan plans for factors that can have between 2 and 3 levels, such as :

-⇒ The L12 plans are part of the orthogonal planes developed by Japanese statistician Genichi Taguchi.
+• L12 Orthogonal Arrays (Taguchi Designs) are part of the orthogonal planes developed by Japanese statistician Genichi Taguchi.
 They are widely used in experimental design to test the effects of several factors with a minimum number of experimental trials.
-The plan L12 is a type of orthogonal plane Taguchi, which is designed to handle up to 11 factors.
+The L12 Orthogonal Array (Taguchi Design) is a type of orthogonal plane Taguchi, which is designed to handle up to 11 factors.

 ELLIMETAL manufactures complex metal parts, such as engine and transmission components, which require high precision and optimum surface finish.
 The milling machine used in production plays a crucial role in determining the final characteristics of the parts.